mmgroat/gimmwebservice/README.md

 Usage
 =======
-* <location where the repo was downloaded>/python3 gimmwebservice.py -g <relative or absolute path and filename of GEDCOM>
+* &lt;location where the repo was downloaded&gt;/python3 gimmwebservice.py -g &lt;relative or absolute path and filename of GEDCOM&gt;
 * for example: C:/Code/gimmwebservice/gimmwebservice/python3 gimmwebservice -g ../../personaldata/mygedcom.ged
 * You may need to install libraries (TODO to package this repo to elivated this) with pip: pip install flask
 * This script requires python3 and the modules indicated in the requirements.txt file.
 To install the modules, run in your terminal: